wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/5-show-m365-data.md

 ### Scenario 3:

-For example, if you want to provide people search ability and show list of results in your app, you can use **People Picker** component.
+If you want to show list of people in your app where you can search for a person, you can use **People Picker** component.

 ```html
 <mgt-people-picker></mgt-people-picker>